+Hello, Mr. Abe.
+This is an explanation of the origin of the surname Abe, which is shared by your ancestors and friends.
 The surname Abe has three common kanji characters.
 They are written horizontally in three lines in the center.
 Regarding their origin, it is thought they all stem from the same root.
-It is likely that when kanji characters were later assigned to the ancient clan “Abe,” which existed before the introduction of kanji, various … Read More
+It … Read More

 This surname is commonly found in western Japan, particularly prevalent from the Kinki region to Kyushu.
 It likely originates from place names There were places named Matsumoto in various areas of Kagoshima and Miyazaki Prefectures, such as Ichinari Matsumoto in Kagoshima Prefecture’s Kagoshima City, Kiboku Town.
 Records also indicate samurai bearing the Matsumoto surname … Read More

-Primary Meaning of Naruto Refers to straits, channels, or waterways with currents so strong they produce audible sounds.
-Place Name The name of a city located at the eastern tip of Shikoku, the northeastern tip of Tokushima Prefecture, and on the western side of the Naruto Strait.
-Between it and Awaji Island lies the … Read More
+This is an explanation of Naruto in Japan.
+It’s not just about the manga or animation.
+Refers to straits, channels, or waterways with currents so strong they produce audible sounds.
+Place Name The name of a city located at the eastern tip of Shikoku, the northeastern tip of Tokushima Prefecture, and on the western … Read More

 Main meanings: Prefecture name and prefectural capital name A prefecture located on the Pacific coast in the southeastern part of the Chubu region.
 Historically formed from the three provinces of Izu, Suruga, and Totomi.
 The provincial capital of Suruga Province was established here in ancient times.
 After the Nanboku-chō period, it became the castle … Read More